keizer619/release-notes/ballerina-release-notes-0.990.0.md

 }
 ```

-Athe above code will cause the calling transaction to fail due to the panicking of a participant.
+The above code will cause the calling transaction to fail due to the panicking of a participant.

 If the participantFoo is called without a transaction, all the transaction related annotations will be ignored for that particular call.